Tensor Decomposition of Large-scale Clinical EEGs Reveals Interpretable Patterns of Brain Physiology: conclusion

 \section{conclusion}

 We proposed a tensor decomposition-based approach to extract meaningful features from population-level EEG data.
 We performed experiments using the large-scale TUH-EEG dataset and an expert-labeled cohort of patients including varying degrees of cognitive impairment.
 Our approach discovered a parsimonious set of EEG patterns ($r=3$) from large population-level data ($N = 2,342$ EEGs).
-Our results suggest that these EEG patterns not only correspond to known brain physiology but are also useful in classifying different stages of cognitive impairment.
-Future studies are needed to evaluate the utility of the proposed approach in augmenting the expert review process and diagnosing other neurological diseases.
+Our results suggest that these EEG patterns correspond to known brain physiology and are useful in classifying different stages of cognitive impairment.
+Future studies are needed to evaluate the proposed approach in diagnosing other neurological diseases. \textbf{Acknowledgements:} This research was partially supported by the National Science Foundation (Award No. IIS-2105233) and a Mayo Clinic \& Illinois Alliance Fellowship.